Go to content

 The objective is to provide the buyer with practical information about the vessel's current state, including:

-Why Buyers Need an Inspection
+Why Buyers Need a Pre-Purchase Inspection

 What Buyers Must Check Before Buying a Ship

-1. Hull and Structural Condition
+Hull & Structural Condition

 • Corrosion